RedHatWorkshops/windows-containers-quickstart/docs/2-InstallingtheWMCO.md

 oc delete node <ip-10-0-231-225.us-east-2.compute.internal>
 ```

-Confirm that you only have one node
+Confirm that you only have one node (the youngest)

 ```shell
 oc get nodes -l kubernetes.io/os=windows